glennswest/kubernetes.github.io/docs/getting-started-guides/windows/index.md

 docker network create -d transparent --gateway $GATEWAY_IP --subnet $SUBNET `
     -o com.docker.network.windowsshim.interface="$INTERFACE_ALIAS" external
 ```
 Where $INTERFACE_ALIAS is the interface used for creating the overlay tunnels (must have connectivity with the rests of the OVN hosts).
-The variables $SUBNET and $GATEWAY_IP are explained below how they can be fetched.
+The variables $SUBNET and $GATEWAY_IP, and how to fetch their values is explained below.

 The subnets for each minion node will be assigned automatically by OVN.
 This requires the Windows node to get registered in Kubernetes in order to be assigned a POD subnet.
 Please start the kubelet and wait until the node gets registered.